Malaysia | How to Do Business in Asia – Connection Economy

 Malaysia is a predominantly Muslim country (about 64% of the population is Muslim).

 Which means that although its Sunday, I’ll actually be able to do some work today and sign papers, instead of just meet and have kopi (coffee)!
 It never ceases to amaze me how people can be so shocked that I work every day of the week.
 Only fellow entrepreneurs seem to understand the nature of the business beast requires constant attention.
 Besides, I love what I do!

-In general, I won’t consider planting most flags in a location unless they have common law – because the entire base on which the system is based is foreign to me.
+In general, I won’t consider planting most flags in a location unless they have a common law – because the entire base on which the system is based is foreign to me.
 With common law, I always have a basic understanding of the ‘legal alphabet’.
 I wouldn’t recommend college or law school to most youth in the connections economy (besides engineers and doctors), but it certainly has made understanding laws, tax treaties and other semantically complicated documents a lot easier.

-Anyway, after meeting with a respected foreign lawyer who runs a law firm here, I’ve learned about several different fast track residency, offshore structuring (involving double tax treaties) and other strategic options.
+Anyway, after meeting with a respected foreign lawyer who runs a law firm here, I’ve learned about several different fast-track residency, offshore structuring (involving double tax treaties) and other strategic options.

 Maylasia: The best place in the World to retire?

-One could easily make the case that retiring in MY is simpler, easier and comes with less hassles (and less taxes) than almost anywhere else in the world.
+One could easily make the case that retiring in MY is simpler, easier and comes with fewer hassles (and less taxes) than almost anywhere else in the world.
 With the proper planning, you can receive a powerful 10 year “social visit visa” with the ability to